 Factors for prescribing exercise

 - You can monitor your exercise intensity by checking by using the Rating of Perceived Exertion (RPE) scale.
 For more information on how to use the RPE scale, view our Getting Started on the Right Track section.

 - The RPE scale can be found on your exercise diary and is a scale from 6 to 20.
 Use the RPE scale to rate how difficult your cardio-based exercise felt, and how difficult your resistance training felt after each exercise session.

-- For cardio-based exercise, such as walking or cycling, the intensity of your exercise should feel “somewhat hard” or a 13 on the RPE scale.
+- For cardio-based exercises, such as walking or cycling, the intensity of your exercise should feel “somewhat hard” or a 13 on the RPE scale.

-- For resistance training exercise, such as when using bands, dumbbells or body weight, the intensity of your exercise should feel “hard”, or a 15 on the RPE scale.
+- For resistance training exercises, such as when using bands, dumbbells, or bodyweight, the intensity of your exercise should feel “hard”, or a 15 on the RPE scale.